microbit-foundation/dev-docs/software/in_browser_compiler.md

 computer.

 1b.
 Press the **Download** button, and the script is first converted into javascript.
-The in-browser-compiler then converts it into ARM machine code instructions.
+The in-browser-compiler then converts it into Arm machine code instructions.

 1c.
-The ARM machine code instructions are 'linked' with the Lancaster University runtime code, [the DAL](/software/runtime-mbed) and converted into an [Intel-HEX file format](/software/hex-format).
+The Arm machine code instructions are 'linked' with the Lancaster University runtime code, [the DAL](/software/runtime) and converted into an [Intel-HEX file format](/software/hex-format).
 This is done by ensuring that the in-browser-compiler knows the entry points of key functions that it needs to be able to call out into.